-There’s nothing at all in Rios’ history that suggests he can be a useful pitcher at the major league level, but the Pirates’ inability to develop pitching left them claiming other teams’ rejects.
-Rios has an option left, but the Pirates outrighted him when they established their roster for the shortened 2020 season.
+There’s nothing at all in Rios’ history that suggests he can be a useful pitcher at the major league level, but the Pirates’ inability to develop pitching has left them claiming other teams’ rejects.
+They outrighted Rios after the 2020 season.

 |Signing Bonus: N/A

 |June 7, 2011: Drafted by the Philadelphia Phillies in the 12th round, 391st overall pick; signed on June 13.

 August 22, 2017: Contract purchased by the Philadelphia Phillies.